spences10/scottspence.com/posts/cursor-setup-for-wsl.md

 ## Re-install start again

-If, like me, you've already installed Cursor things have gone tits up and you'll need to re-install it.
+If, like me, you've already installed Cursor and things have gone tits up and you'll need to re-install it.

 So, do that first, however you installed it either through WinGet or the Windows settings.